ishakkutlu/AI-Driven-Forecasting-System/README.md

 Forecasting banknote demand is a critical challenge for central banks, since banknotes in circulation depend on many external and macroeconomic factors.

-This AI-driven system implements a dual-path forecasting architecture, combining SARIMA for structural interpretability with neural networks for adaptive learning.
-Originally developed as a high-impact prototype at the Central Bank of the Republic of Türkiye, it was trained and validated on **real-world national and regional datasets** and evaluated across **48 configurations** to ensure decision stability.
+This AI-driven system implements a dual-path forecasting architecture, combining time-series models for structural interpretability with neural networks for adaptive learning.
+Originally developed and validated as a prototype at the Central Bank of the Republic of Türkiye, it was applied to **48 models** across **real-world national and regional datasets**.
+Due to confidentiality constraints, only the **24 national-scale models** are shared in this public repository.

 It achieved forecast accuracies up to **97%** (1−SMAPE), delivering strategic insights that supported monetary stability and efficient banknote management.

 ---

 ## ✨ Key Features

-- **Implementation scope (48 models)**
+- **Hybrid forecasting architecture (SARIMA + Neural Networks)**
-  Machine learning (LSTM, MLP/FNN, TLNN) and time series (SARIMA) models; applied to six denominations (₺5…₺200) at national & regional scales (4 × 6 × 2 = 48).
+  Machine learning (LSTM, MLP/FNN, TLNN) and time series (SARIMA) models; applied to six denominations (₺5…₺200) at national scale, resulting in 24 trained and validated models (4 × 6).
-  All models evaluated under a consistent, leakage-safe protocol with train/validation/test splits using past-only windows.
+  All models were evaluated under a consistent, leakage-safe protocol with train / validation / test splits using past-only windows.

+- **Robustness over single-run performance**
+  Neural networks were trained with multiple random seeds, and results were reported using **median-seed performance** rather than isolated "best runs".
+  This ensured that **model selection favored stability and decision reliability**, not just peak accuracy.

 - **Training & modeling safeguards**
   Neural networks: early stopping, loss monitoring to prevent overfitting, and normalization for stable training.